Senior Vice President, ESPN & ABC Sports Remote Production Operations

 Calcinari joined ESPN in February 1990 as a coordinator in the media assets department and held positions of increasing responsibility within the technical operations, international production and ESPN Deportes areas before being named vice president, ESPN International and ESPN Deportes Production in 2004.
 In that role, he was directly responsible for the production and operations efforts for ESPN International’s Latin America, Atlantic, and Pacific Rim networks, as well as the Spanish-language domestic network, ESPN Deportes.

 Calcinari has played an integral role in the launch of 12 different ESPN International networks, as well as numerous programming initiatives – including the launch and management of six different versions of SportsCenter around the globe.
 Calcinari was responsible for expanding ESPN’s capacity to distribute content globally by overseeing the build of technical facilities in Mexico and Argentina, and developing and implementing long-term distribution strategies for ESPN’s dozens of international networks.
 Additionally, Chris and his team staged productions on multiple continents, from simple events, to complex championships and newsgathering operations across numerous networks.

-Calcinari led the team that was directly responsible for the launch and management of ESPN Deportes, ESPN’s Spanish-language network in the United States, and he has been a key member of the teams that launched ESPN3D, Longhorn Network, SEC Network, and is now part of the team planning for the ACC Network, which is scheduled to launch on August 22, 2019.
+Calcinari led the team that was directly responsible for the launch and management of ESPN Deportes, ESPN’s Spanish-language network in the United States, and he has been a key member of the teams that launched ESPN3D, Longhorn Network, SEC Network, and ACC Network.